bryan-ab-smith/qualtool/README.md

 ## Features
 * Descriptive analysis
 	* Word count
+* Character analysis
+	* Counts of alphabet letters
 * Semantic analysis
 	* Score
 	* Comparative
+	* Vote
 * TF-IDF
+	* Scores for each word
+* Subset (<span style='color: #BC2100'>NOTE: This is a rough breakdown and any results should be verified by the analyst.</span>)
+	* Breakdown of people, places, organizations, questions, quotations and statements.
+* Parts of speech
+	* Percentage counts of nouns, verbs, adjectives and adverbs

 ## Getting Started

 1. Install [Node.js](https://nodejs.org/).
-2. Install all the dependencies by running `npm install` in the directory with the package.json file.
+2. Install all the dependencies by running `npm install -g` in the directory with the package.json file (see below).
+	* This needs to be done with elevated privileges if you install it globally.
 3. Enjoy.
 	* If you want to try it out, run qualtool against the `test_doc.txt` file provided here.

+### Build Tools
+You may need build tools for each platform.
+You can install the Windows build tools with the following (from an Adminsitrator prompt): `npm install windows-build-tools`.
+On macOS, install the Xcode comamnd line tools by executing the following: `xcode-select --install`.
+Finally, on Linux, you'll need the equivalent of Ubuntu's `build-essential` package.
+I'm not sure what from that is necessary but I'm assuming it's gcc/llvm and make.

 ## Usage
 The syntax is as follows:
 ```
-qualtool <name of text file> <output file> _<open>_
+qualtool <local/online> <name of file file> <output file> _<open>_
 ```
+### Parameters
+* local/online - If you set this to online, your _name of the file_ is a URL for a text that is online that you want to analyze. _local_ will set qualtool to analyze a local document.
+* name of the file - the name and path of the file you want to analyze.
+* output file - where the results will be saved.
-_open_ (optional): If you append _open_ to the end of the command, the output file will be opened once the analysis is complete.
+* _open_ (optional): If you append _open_ to the end of the command, the output file will be opened once the analysis is complete.
 **Note: NPM global installs of qualtool should work...hopefully.
 Proceed with caution (if concerned, run it locally for now).**

 ## Features